UXDProtocol/uxd-program/README.md

 The UXD token is fully fungible and any holder can redeem it at any time for a proportional share of the underlying collateral value.
 On a high level, the redemption process consists of buying back swaps equal to the intended redemption value (plus fees) and releasing the collateral r-token to the user which can be exchanged for the initial collateral back.

-## Between dev and prod
-- change de mango program ID in anchor_mango.rs
-- change the program id in lib.rs and anchor.toml back to the mainnet one